 Now, we know that all sins are forgiven.
 Jesus paid for them all, the big sins and the little sins.
 The only sin now which sends one to hell is unbelief, the fact that you do not believe and do not accept that your sins are forgiven, therefore rejecting the Word of God.

-So, still keeping with the traditional English translation of 1 John 5:16-17, we would have to conclude that the "sin that leads to death" would be unbelief; you cannot force a person to believe against their will, and you cannot "pray" to force their free will.
+So, still keeping with the traditional English translation of 1 John 5:16-17, we would have to conclude that the "sin that leads to death" would be unbelief; you cannot force a person to believe against his will, and you cannot "pray" to force his free will.
 People will suffer eternal death for refusing to believe, refusing to accept God's forgiveness for sins.

 Now, if you are content to stick with the above, you should do fine.
 End of discussion.